 When you’re a kid in the hospital or a kid in a homeless shelter, you might not have a birthday celebration.
 And if you do, you might not get a present.
 If you’re a college student in foster care, there might be no one to send you a care package.
 That’s where these nonprofits step in.

-In addition to mentoring, college scholarships and other services, FC2S provides care packages that include cards, cookies, booklets about succeeding in college and gift cards three times a year for foster youths in college.
+In addition to mentoring, college scholarships and other services, FC2S provides care packages that include cards, cookies, booklets about succeeding in college and gift cards for foster youths in college.
 Its Valentine’s care package includes a red scarf that volunteers knit or crochet.
 “It’s so critical for the students to know someone cares,” Executive Director Eileen McCaffrey says.
 “We get calls and emails from students all the time about how much the care packages mean to them.”
-A donation of $100 covers the cost of three care packages.
+A donation of $100 covers the cost of one care package.